elixir-or-tools/exhort/README.md

 1. Use the link that is written to the console and browse the samples.
 2. Open a sample in the `notebooks` directory
 3. Run the notebook in the project by choosing the `Mix standalone` option in the left side of Livebook under "Runtime setteings"

+The notebooks are mostly implementations of some of the samples that come with the Google OR Tools.
 That should provide a starting place for exploring the Exhort API and expression language.
+There is more about the Exhort API and expression language below, but the notebooks and tests are probably a good place to start.

 ## API